Emergency

 Port situation: Currently, all ports in India, including the ports close to the border with Pakistan, remain operational.

-Impact on air traffic: For unknown reasons, the Bhuj, Kandla and Rajkot airports have suspended all services.
+Impact on air traffic: All airports have resumed normal services.

-Trade restrictions: On 2 May 2025, India’s Ministry of Commerce & Industry prohibited the import of all goods originating in or exported from Pakistan directly or through any other trade route to India.
-On 3 May 2025, this was amended to read “Direct or indirect import or transit of all goods originating in or exported from Pakistan, whether or not freely importable or otherwise permitted, shall be prohibited with immediate effect, until further orders”.
+Trade restrictions: Prohibition issued on the 2 May 2025, India’s Ministry of Commerce & Industry and as amended on the 3 May 2025 “Direct or indirect import or transit of all goods originating in or exported from Pakistan, whether or not freely importable or otherwise permitted, shall be prohibited with immediate effect, until further orders,” remains active.

-The Directorate General of Shipping of India has issued DGS Order 5 of 2025 prohibiting Pakistani-flagged vessels from calling at Indian ports and Indian-flagged vessels from calling at Pakistani ports.
+The DGS Order 5 of 2025 prohibiting Pakistani-flagged vessels from calling at Indian ports and Indian-flagged vessels from calling at Pakistani ports remains active as well.
 Furthermore, in late April, the DG Shipping also issued circular DGS Circular 15 of 2025 advising Indian seafarers on vessels calling at Pakistani ports to exercise caution.

 Pakistan